Bo Partin, Jr. Memorial Scholarship Endowment

 Scholarship Applicants Must

-- Currently attending or Express an interest in attending college with priority given to a student attending or planning to attend the Virginia Military Institute with plans to major in Business/Economics;
+- Available for undergraduate, graduate and terminal degrees with priority given to a student attending or planning to attend the Virginia Military Institute with plans to major in Business/Economics or engineering;

 - Demonstrate academic success, strong record of community service, and strong leadership qualities along with a short essay describing what type of leader you are, what type of leader you want to be and how do you plan on getting there?;